-My journey to climb Mera peak in Nepal started with a trip to climb Kilimanjaro.
-I found Ian on a google search.
-These video’s inspired me to climb Kilimanjaro.
-The information Ian has really helped me understand how to go about my preparation and how to be successful.
+My journey to climb Mera Peak in Nepal started with a trip to climb Kilimanjaro.
+I found Ian Taylor Trekking on a google search for Kilimanjaro.
+These video’s inspired me to climb Kilimanjaro and what a journey it would be.
+The information Ian provided helped me understand how to go about my preparation and how to be successful.

 Climbing Kilimanjaro First

 A friend of mine from Colorado tried to climb Kilimanjaro in 6 days and she was much fitter than I was.
-She was not successful and got altitude sickness and lives at higher altitude.
-I really wanted to be successful so I listened to Ian’s advice and went with the 8 day climb.
+She was not successful and got altitude sickness and she lives at higher altitude.
+I listened to Ian’s advice and went with the 8 day itinerary.
 The best decision I made, was picking the 8 day Lemosho route.
 My Kilimanjaro climb was life changing and a successful one.
 Our team of 12 all made it to the summit.
 A wonderful experience with a great team of people in support of our success.

 When I decided to go higher and visit Nepal.
 Mera peak became my new goal.
 I was excited to see more acclimatization in the schedule and Ian really had some excellent advice and training information.
 Mera peak was certainly harder than Kilimanjaro and required more endurance training and strength training.
 The trek in to Mera peak is hard.

 I appreciated the acclimatization program and I would really encourage everyone to follow Ian’s training advice.
 We had a lot of up and down on the trail which makes for excellent acclimatization.
 Make sure you come prepared as there are a lot of stairs in the early part of the trek into Khote.